 Leo is Associate Professor of Art History at Rice University, where he has also served as director of the Ph.D. program in art history.
 He received a Ph.D. in art history from Bryn Mawr College (2003) and was formerly a curator at the Museum of Fine Arts, Houston.
 He is the author of J.M.W.
 Turner and the Subject of History (Ashgate, 2012) and contributed to the catalog for the retrospective exhibition, J.M.W.
 Turner, organized by Tate Britain (2007).

-Philip is a teaching artist at the Alley Theatre and has served as a theatre consultant to the Kinder High School for the Performing and Visual Arts.
-His directing credits include the southwest regional premier of Carol Churchill’s Love and Information at Main Street Theater and Christopher Marlowe’s Doctor Faustus at the Classical Theatre Company.
+Philip is a teaching artist at the Alley Theatre and has served as a theater consultant to the High School for the Performing and Visual Arts.
+His directing credits include premiere of Carol Churchill’s Love and Information (Southwest regional premiere at Main Street Theater, 2016), Our Town (University of Houston, 2016), and Christopher Marlowe’s Doctor Faustus (Classical Theatre Company, Houston, 2014).
 Philip has also acted in Henry V at Main Street Theater and served as director, adaptor, and actor in the Prague Shakespeare Company production of The Duchess of Malfi.
-He received his B.A. in Theatre from the University of Houston.
+He received his B.A. in theater from the University of Houston (2006).